Unpacking Anger: When and How Anger Should Be a Focus in Therapy with Alisa Kamis-Brinda, LCSW, LCADC

 Who Should Listen: This episode is invaluable for mental health professionals, students, and anyone interested in understanding the complexities of anger.
 Whether you're a clinician looking for therapeutic insights or someone seeking tools to manage your own anger, this episode provides a compassionate, informative, and actionable approach.

-Learning Objectives:
+Course Objectives:

-- Participants will be able to describe when anger should be a direct target in therapy, considering factors such as trauma history, cultural context, and the client’s overall treatment goals.
+- Participants will be able to describe when anger should be a direct target in therapy, considering factors such as trauma history, cultural context, and the client’s overall treatment goals

 - Participants will be able to identify and address overlooked manifestations of anger in clients and develop strategies to enhance their clinical sensitivity to subtle expressions of anger, particularly within diverse populations